JTOne123/DgraphNet/README.md

-# Dgraph Client for .NET
+# Dgraph .NET - Dgraph client for .NET

 A minimal implementation for a Dgraph client for .NET, using [grpc].
 It exposes both synchronous and asynchronous API.